 - Higher Basis Allows Loss Deduction.
-An LLC member cannot deduct LLC losses in excess of his or her basis in the LLC.
-Having a higher basis in the LLC gives the owner the ability to use the LLC’s losses to offset taxable income.
+An LLC member cannot deduct LLC losses in excess of his or her basis in the LLC.13 Having a higher basis in the LLC gives the owner the ability to use the LLC’s losses to offset taxable income.

 - Higher Basis Lowers Taxable Income.
 If an owner receives a distribution of cash from the LLC in excess of the owner’s basis in the LLC, the owner must recognize taxable gain on the distribution.14 Having a higher basis in the LLC allows the owner to reduce taxable gain on a distribution.

 The ability to increase an owner’s basis for entity-level debt gives LLCs an advantage over S corporations, which cannot include entity-level debt in the owners’ bases.
 This advantage allows LLC owners to reduce taxable income in ways that owners of S corporations cannot.

 LLCs Allow Owners to Step-Up Basis of LLC Assets

 Unlike corporations, LLCs can use a 754 election to adjust basis in LLC property when an owner dies, retires, or sells his interest.
-This benefits buyers by allowing them to increase the buyer’s share of inside basis to match the amount that the buyer paid for the interest.
-As a result, the buyer is treated the same as if the buyer had purchased a proportionate share of the underlying assets of the LLC.
+A 754 election benefits buyers by allowing them to increase the buyer’s share of inside basis to match the amount that the buyer paid for the interest.
+The buyer is treated the same as if the buyer had purchased a proportionate share of the underlying assets of the LLC.
 If the sale resulted in gain to the seller, the buyer will benefit from the 754 election.